-The materials that make up our stairs, porches, decks and floors can make a big difference in the potential risk of a slip and fall.
-Natural wood, synthetic wood, concrete and ceramic tile can all be safe building materials depending on how, where and when they’re used.
-In this section, we evaluate the slip-and-fall risks of the most popular building products and offer our recommendation on how to maximize traction in almost any environmental condition.
+The materials that make up our stairs, porches, decks, and floors can make a big difference in the potential risk of a slip and fall.
+Natural wood, synthetic wood, concrete, and ceramic tile can all be safe building materials depending on how, where, and when they’re used.
+In this section, we evaluate the slip and fall risks of the most popular building materials and offer recommendations on how to maximize traction in almost any environmental condition.

-Synthetic wood, also known as artificial wood, composite wood or plastic wood, has become increasingly popular as an outdoor building material for decks, patios and stairs.
-While their initial cost is higher than natural wood, synthetic wood’s long life, uniformity, and low maintenance requirements makes the material an attractive choice for outdoor environments.
+Synthetic wood, also known as artificial wood, composite wood, or plastic wood, has become increasingly popular as an outdoor building material for decks, patios, and stairs.
+While the initial cost is higher than natural wood, synthetic wood’s long life, uniformity, and low maintenance requirements make the material an attractive choice for outdoor environments.

-Concrete is a favored material for its strength and durability and is widely used in both residential and commercial construction.
-When used out of doors, the aggregate used in unfinished concrete provides good traction in all but icy and snowy conditions.
-When used inside, concrete is often polished and finished with an elastomeric paint or sealer that looks beautiful but can be slippery when oil or water lay on the surface.
+Concrete is a favored material for its strength and durability and is widely used in residential construction.
+When used outside, the aggregate used in unfinished concrete provides good traction in all but icy and snowy conditions.
+When used inside, concrete is often polished and finished with an elastomeric paint or sealer that looks beautiful but can be slippery when water or debris lay on the surface.

 Ceramic tile is often used in spaces where water is present, such as bathrooms, kitchens, laundry, and utility rooms.
-The impermeable ceramic finish makes clean up a breeze, but also causes problems as water sits on the surface of the tile for a long time.
-Depending on the finish of the ceramic tile, it can be quite slippery when wet.
+The impermeable ceramic finish makes clean-up a breeze but depending on the finish of the ceramic tile, it can be quite slippery when wet.

-If you have specific questions about a building material in your home or business that you’d like to make just a bit less hazardous, contact Handi-Tread’s Stop-the-Slip specialists for advice and recommendations.
+If you have any specific questions about a building material in your home that you’d like to make less hazardous, contact HandiTread’s specialists for advice and recommendations at 877-328-7389.